YufanWu147/Shiny-App-Survival-Analysis/README.md

 ##### 3.1 Model Results

 Calculating coefficients, acceleration factors and hazard ratios of exponential and weibull model.
-Also providing informations for model comparison.
+Also providing information for model comparison.

 ##### 3.2 Model Diagnosis

-Graphically diagnosing the distributional assumptions of the models.
+Graphically diagnosing the distributional assumptions of the parametric models.